google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 So I made a card.

-I stamped my greeting in Versamark and heat embossed it in gold.
-Then I ran the edges of my Whisper White cardstock along the Versamark pad and then through some gold embossing powder, and edged my card stock in gold.
+I stamped my greeting in Versamark ink and heat embossed it in gold embossing powder.
+Then I ran the edges of my Basic White cardstock along the Versamark ink pad and then through some gold embossing powder, heat set it, and voila, I had edged my card stock in gold.

 First card layer

-Then I took my Fast Fuse and laid some down where I wanted the middle of my shamrock to be.
-I added the stem piece first, then fit the leaves evenly around the middle, adding more Fast Fuse if I needed to.
+Then I took my Stampin' Seal and laid some down where I wanted the middle of my shamrock to be.
+I added the stem piece first, then fit the leaves evenly around the middle, adding more Stampin' Seal if I needed to.

-I layered my Whisper White on some Tranquil Tide card stock, then some Tranquil Tide DSP, then onto a Lemon Lime Twist card base.
+I layered my Basic White on some Tranquil Tide card stock, then some Tranquil Tide DSP, then onto a Lemon Lime Twist card base.
+Of course, Tranquil Tide is retired but you could choose something like Pretty Peacock cardstock instead.

 Then I started wondering how my St Patrick's Day Origami Shamrock would look on a scrapbook page....